 How to Get Around

 Singapore has a comprehensive and relatively inexpensive public transport system.
-Apart from the MRT subway, there is a well-developed bus system is also well developed.
-Since the buses only stop upon request, passengers must signal the bus driver to stop by waving their hand.
+Apart from the MRT subway, there is a well-developed bus system.
+Since the buses only stop upon request, passengers must signal the bus driver to stop by waving their hands.

 Cabs in Singapore are common and relatively cheap.
 However, there are severe bottlenecks during rush hour so taking the MRT can be your better bet.

 I highly recommend the Singapore Tourist Pass that you can get for one, two, or three days.
 It grants unlimited rides on all public transport for only 10, 16 respectively 20 SGD.
 You also have to pay an additional 10 SGD for the card that you’ll get back as you return the card.